rjtmahinay/illegal-fishing-report-mobile/README.md

 # OReport

-*An entry for 1st Karagathon 2020.
+*An entry for the 1st Karagathon 2020.
 A mobile application for image/video capture in illegal fishing and maritime violations.*

 ## Details
 ```